winni4eva/mojo-finance/README.md

 ## Mojo Finance API
 A simple laravel api powered by Sanctum that allows for customer account creation and transfer of funds between accounts

-## Setup Default
-    - You should have php, mysql setup locally
-    - Create a mysql database eg. mojo_finance
-    - Update .env with database name and credentials
-    - Update .env with email config
-    - Run the seeder with command **php artisan db:seed**
-    - Follow the api doc links to get an api token to start making requests

 ## Setup with Sail
     - Install docker
     - Start docker